astrorat.com

 For serial input/output, I went with the 88-2SIOJP-R100 board by Marton Eberhard.
 This board provides hardware to support dual serial ports that are fully compatible with the original MITS 88-2SIO serial interface board.
 For more information check out deramp.com.

+In addition, this board also adds a socket to support one 2716 EPROM or 2816A EEPROM with write capability if an EEPROM is used.
 Jumper selectable power-on/RESET jump start to an address is also supported.
-This version of jump start is compatible with memory boards that does not support S-100 phantom signals.
+This version of jump start is compatible with memory boards that do not support S-100 phantom signals.
+Improved power-on clear circuit that eliminates the need to toggle the RESET switch on the Altair 8800.

 Full Altair 8800C System Running

 Here is my finished Altair 8800C system up and running.
-While there are still some details I need to complete in the areas of floppy drive power supplies and other peripherals, the core system is working.
+While there are still some details, I need to complete in the areas of floppy drive power supplies and other peripherals, the core system is working.